Ameriprise vs Edward Jones for 2026

 ameriprise fees vs edward jones

 At either firm, securities will be held inside investment accounts, and these will come in two varieties: brokerage and managed.
-In the latter setup, an investment advisor representative with the firm decides what to buy and sell in the account and is generally responsible for overseeing it.
+In the latter setup, an investment advisor representative with the firm may decide what to buy and sell in the account and is generally responsible for overseeing it when the account is discretionary.
 In the former, the client decides what to trade in consultation with the financial advisor.
 Accounts of either type are opened through that financial advisor.
-There is no self-directed trading at either brokerage firm.
+There is no standard self-directed trading experience at either brokerage firm.

-Because Edward Jones and Ameriprise are both full-service firms, an account of either type, brokerage or managed, comes with an investment advisor who is capable of providing a range of financial-planning services.
+Because Edward Jones and Ameriprise are both full-service firms, an account of either type, brokerage or managed, comes with a financial advisor who can provide a range of financial-planning services.
 These may include:

 - Employee benefits planning